 By David H. Paul

-Summary: In this last installment of a three-part series, the author discusses four more important considerations when embarking into the choppy seas of the membrane water treatment industry.
-This article will expound on the final four of 10 tips for water treatment dealers to keep in mind when selecting the appropriate membrane system.
+Summary: In this second installment of a three-part series, the author discusses three more important considerations when embarking on the choppy seas of the membrane water treatment industry.
+This article expounds on tips 4-6 of 10 for water treatment dealers to keep in mind when selecting the appropriate membrane system.

 - Take complete start-up data, and